311: Sixty-sixty year old Emperor Diocletian passed away.

 1937: Birthdate of British attorney and businessman Stephen Rubin.
 The founder of Pentland, he struck it rich with Reebok and Adidas.

-1937: The Palestine Post reported that a large police unit accompanied by a detachment of Trans-Jordanian Frontier Force, scoured Galilee in pursuit of Arab terrorists that had murdered two Arab policemen and apparently sought to escape to Syria.
-In
+1937: The Palestine Post reported that a large police unit accompanied by a detachment of Transjordanian Frontier Force, scoured Galilee in pursuit of Arab terrorists that had murdered two Arab policemen and apparently sought to escape to Syria.
+In London, Major C.S.
+Jarvis, the former British governor of Sinai, said that after he had seen what the Jewish settlers had done in various arid areas of Palestine, he would strongly recommend a large Jewish settlement of the entire Negev, which ought to be included in the Jewish state in any partition negotiations.

 1938: The German government decrees that all Jewish industries, shops, and businesses must be forcibly "Aryanized."